balena-io-experimental/audio/README.md

-# balena primitives: audio
+# WIP: balena primitives: audio

-Based on pulseaudio
+Based on pulseaudio.
+This is work in progress, not ready for use.

 ## Usage